MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/service-overview-and-network-port-requirements.md

 ### Certificate Services

 Certificate Services is part of the core operating system.
 By using Certificate Services, a business can act as its own certification authority (CA).
-This lets the business issue and manage digital certificates for programs and protocols such as the following:
+This behavior lets the business issue and manage digital certificates for programs and protocols such as:

 - Secure/Multipurpose Internet Mail Extensions (S/MIME)
 - Secure Sockets Layer (SSL)